OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-11.md

 ## 2 Chronicles 11:3

-“Speak to Rehoboam the son of Solomon, king of Judah, and to all Israel in Judah and Benjamin, saying,
+“Convey this message to Rehoboam, the son of Solomon, king of Judah, and to all Israel in Judah and Benjamin:

 ---